 and all subsets of covariates $S$ which lead to invariance are intersected, that is:

-Under the assumption of structural equation model and gaussian residual described in \cite{peters2016causal}, ICP with Chow test \cite{chow1960tests} could, at least with controllable probability 1-$\alpha$, discover subsets of true causal variables, which reads as:
+Under the assumption of structural equation model and Gaussian residual described in \cite{peters2016causal}, ICP with Chow test \cite{chow1960tests} could, at least with controllable probability 1-$\alpha$, discover subsets of true causal variables, which reads as:

-where $\pa(Y)$ denotes the direct causes of target $Y$ (e.g. the parental variables of $Y$ in the causal graph).

-Though being the first attempt to connect the invariance to causality, ICP has several limitations.
-The most straight-forward one is the strict requirements for heterogeneity, since the power of ICP depends highly on the quality of available environments $\mathcal{E}_{tr}$(or perturbations).
-If the available perturbed subpopulations are not enough, or even single environment, the efficacy of ICP will be lost.
-As discussed in \cite{Pfister2018}, naively estimating the environments from data and then applying ICP may yield less powerful results, so instead of using static data, Pfister \textit{et al.} \cite{Pfister2018} propose to leverage the sequential data from non-stationary environment to detect instantaneous causal relations in multivariate linear time series, which relaxes the assumption of known environments.
+where $\mathrm{pa}(Y)$ denotes the direct causes of target $Y$ (e.g. the parental variables of $Y$ in the causal graph).
+Though being the first attempt to connect invariance with causality, ICP has several limitations.
+The most straightforward one is the strict requirements for heterogeneity since the power of ICP depends highly on the quality of available environments $\mathcal{E}_{tr}$(or perturbations).
+If the available perturbed subpopulations are not enough, or even a single environment, the efficacy of ICP will be lost.
+As discussed in \citep{Pfister2018}, naively estimating the environments from data and then applying ICP may yield less powerful results, so instead of using static data, \citet{Pfister2018} propose to leverage the sequential data from a non-stationary environment to detect instantaneous causal relations in multivariate linear time series, which relaxes the assumption of known environments.
 Besides environmental specification, there are other works trying to consolidate the coverage of the so-called invariance-based method.
-For example, Heinze-Deml \textit{et al.}\cite{Heinze-Deml2018} extend the ICP into non-linear model and continuous environments; Gamella \textit{et al.}\cite{Gamella2020} apply the ICP into an active learning setting where the interventions (a.k.a. environments) can be proactively chosen during training.
+For example, \citet{Heinze-Deml2018} extend the ICP into non-linear model and continuous environments; \citet{Gamella2020} apply the ICP into an active learning setting where the interventions (a.k.a. environments) can be proactively chosen during training.

 ICP serves as a milestone towards inferring causal structure via invariance property.
 However, the invariance assumption may be violated in more complicated scenarios.
 Among which, the most common case is the existence of hidden confounders.
-Instrument variable(IV) method is one typical method for dealing with hidden confounders, which require the instrument variable $E$ not to directly act on hidden confounding variable $H$ and outcome variable $Y$, as shown in Figure \ref{subfig:anchor-a}.
+The instrument variable(IV) method is one typical method for dealing with hidden confounders, which requires the instrument variable $E$ not to directly act on the hidden confounding variable $H$ and outcome variable $Y$, as shown in Figure \ref{subfig:anchor-a}.